Who We Are

 Our History

-First Pentecostal Church of Westlake was birthed from an old-fashioned outdoor revival in 1916, led by Rev. Robert LaFleur, on the corner of Old Spanish Trail and Trousdale Road.
-It was here that charter members purchased one acre of land, and built a small wood-frame building lighted with gasoline lanterns, and heated with a stovepipe wood heater in the center of the room.
+First Pentecostal Church of Westlake was birthed from an old-fashioned outdoor revival in 1916, led by Rev. Robert LeFleur, on the corner of Old Spanish Trail and Truesdale Road.
+It was here that charter members purchased land and built a small wood-frame building, lighted by gasoline lanterns and warmed by a stovepipe wood heater in the center of the room.
+Many were baptized in Jesus’ name and filled with the Holy Ghost during that first revival, including the Hoffs, Watleys, Ellenders, McGuires, and Sister Hazel Wing.

-Thenceforth in 1947, Rev. Melvin Dupriest sold the property near the river to the state for the construction of the I-10 Bridge right-of-way.
-In turn, the Pentecostals purchased a lot on Cedar Street, and constructed a small sanctuary and four-room wood-frame parsonage.
+By 1947, under Rev. Melvin C. Dupriest, the church sold its riverfront property to the state for the construction of the I-10 Bridge and moved to Cedar Street, where a new sanctuary and four-room parsonage were built.

 Bro.
 J.T.
-Pugh served as pastor from 1949-1950.
-During this time, he held a tent revival that resulted in additions to the membership.
+Pugh served as pastor from 1949–1950.
+During his time, a tent revival resulted in tremendous growth and spiritual renewal.